astronomer/astronomer-cosmos/docs/configuration/parsing-methods.rst

 When Cosmos runs ``dbt ls``, it also passes your ``select`` and ``exclude`` arguments to the command.
 This means that Cosmos will only generate a manifest for the models you want to run.

+Starting in Cosmos 1.5, Cosmos will cache the output of the ``dbt ls`` command, to improve the performance of this parsing method.
+Learn more `here <./caching.html>`_.

 To use this:

 .. code-block:: python